2008 US Open (tennis): Day 14

 The first session of play on Day 14 saw Murray round off his victory against Nadal, 6–2, 7–6(5) 4–6, 6–4.
 Play resumed on Arthur Ashe Stadium, and Nadal won all three of his service games, fending off one break point from Murray in the process, to win the third set.
 Both players then had opportunities to break at the start of the fourth.
 Nadal had one in the first game, and Murray had seven in the second; this second game spanned a total of twenty-two points, and took 15 minutes to be concluded.
 The resolute Nadal held out though, and broke Murray to love in the next game.
-Murray came back into the match, levelling the scores at 3–3; and he broke again to win the match at 5–4.
+Murray came back into the match, leveling the scores at 3–3; and he broke again to win the match at 5–4.
 After a somewhat fortuitous net cord at deuce of that game, Murray hit a backhand pass at match point to confirm the win.
 Murray, who came into the match having failed to beat Nadal in five previous encounters, became the first Briton, male or female, since Greg Rusedski at the 1997 Open to reach the final of a Grand Slam singles tournament.
 Nadal, who was also playing in his first US Open semifinal, said that, with the number of matches he had played recently taken into consideration, he was pleased with his overall performance at the Open.
 Had the match gone to seeding, Nadal would have been facing his rival, Federer, for a third time in a Grand Slam final in 2008, after having already beaten him at the French Open and Wimbledon.